jingxiangmo/prompts-for-mcgill/README.md

 ## General

-> I will ask you some questions to study for a topic, please always explain in concise and accurate terms and in the tone and style of Ricahrd Feynman.
+> I will ask you some questions to study for a topic, please always explain in concise and accurate terms and in the tone and style of Richard Feynman.